• Home

 With a disease like gout, it’s important to know the signs and when to seek professional medical help.
 The first symptoms of gout often occur with severe pain, redness and swelling in the big toe.
 However, it can affect other areas of the body, such as insteps, ankles, heels, knees, wrists, fingers and elbows.

 These episodes are usually isolated to one area; they’ll flare up quickly, but subside relatively fast too.
-If you have an episode like that described above, it’s definitely time to speak to your GP.
+If you have an episode like that described above, it’s time to speak to your GP.
 They will thoroughly examine the area, discuss your family background and possibly take a fluid sample from the inflamed joint to confirm if it is uric acid.
 Other signs could be if you have high levels of uric acid in your blood, called hyperuricemia.

 Seeking professional medical advice rather than self-diagnosing is crucial to the treatment and management of gout.
 While the Internet is full of information, each case has individual circumstances, and gout can also trigger other severe heart conditions, which should always be treated professionally.
-Visiting your GP will mean not only faster diagnosis but also the correct treatment, such as non-steroidal anti-inflammatory drugs (NSAIDS), corticosteroids and colchicine.
+Visiting your GP will mean not only faster diagnosis but also the correct treatment, such as non-steroidal anti-inflammatory drugs (NSAIDs), corticosteroids and colchicine.

 If you have been diagnosed with gout and need further guidance and treatment, please take a look here at how our dedicated GP can help you deal with this condition.